TEAACH Act

 Sample Scope & Sequence for Grades 6-12: Integrating Asian American History into Social Studies

-University of Illinois at Urbana Champaign College of Education – online asynchronous training that is eligible for teacher PD credits created by University of Illinois faculty (free)
+University of Illinois at Urbana Champaign College of Education TEAACH Professional Development Series – online asynchronous training that includes PD credits and ISBE Micro credential.

-Asian American Education Project – lesson plans and professional development (free)
+Asian American Education Project – lesson plans and professional development.

 Read Executive Director Grace Pai’s op-ed about TEAACH in the Education Post.